-City Hotel (C. S. Elms), 99 Princes Street, Dunedin.
+City Hotel, The Licensee, 99 Princes Street, Dunedin.
 Clutha Licensing Trust, Balclutha.

-Criterion Hotel (F. J. Fay), 475 Moray Place, Dunedin.

-Dunedin Licensed Victuallers' Industrial Union of Employers, 20 Crawford Street, Dunedin.
+Criterion Hotel, The Licensee, 475 Moray Place, Dunedin.
+Dunedin Hotel Association Industrial Union of Employers, Skinners Building, 33 Jetty Street, Dunedin.
+Hotel Alexandra, The Licensee, Tarbert Street, Alexandra.

-Eichardt's Hotel (Tourist Hotel Corporation) Ballarat Street, Queenstown.

 Invercargill Licensing Trust, 29 Esk Street, Invercargill.

-Law Court's Hotel (A. H. Stewart), 53 Stuart Street, Dunedin.

-Railway Hotel (W. B. O'Toole), Princes Street, Riverton.

-Wain's Hotel (C. M. Lewis), 310 Princes Street, Dunedin.
+Law Courts Hotel, The Licensee, 53 Stuart Street, Dunedin.
+Mataura Licensing Trust, Mersey Street, Gore.
+Oamaru Licensing Trust, Thames Street, Oamaru.
+Railway Hotel, The Licensee, Princes Street, Riverton.
+Wain's Hotel, The Licensee, 310 Princes Street, Dunedin.

-THE Court of Arbitration of New Zealand (hereinafter called "the Court"), having taken into consideration the terms of settlement arrived at in the above-mentioned dispute and forwarded directly to the Court pursuant to the provisions of section 130 of the Industrial Conciliation and Arbitration Act 1954, doth hereby order and award:
+THE Court of Arbitration of New Zealand (hereinafter called "the Court"), having taken into consideration the matter of the above-mentioned dispute, and having heard the union by its representatives duly appointed, and having also heard such of the employers as were represented either in person or by their representatives duly appointed, and having also heard the witnesses called and examined and cross-examined by and on behalf of the said parties respectively, doth hereby order and award:

 That, as between the union and the members thereof and the employers and each and every of them, the terms, conditions, and provisions set out in the Schedule hereto and of this award shall be binding upon the union and upon every member thereof and upon the employers and upon each and every of them, and that the said terms, conditions, and provisions shall be deemed to be and they are hereby incorporated in and declared to form part of this award; and, further, that the union and every member thereof and the employers and each and every of them shall respectively do, observe, and perform every matter and thing by this award and by the said terms, conditions, and provisions respectively required to be done, observed, and performed, and shall not do anything in contravention of this award or of the said terms, conditions, and provisions, but shall in all respects abide by and perform the same.
 And the Court doth hereby further award, order, and declare that any breach of the said terms, conditions, and provisions set out in the Schedule hereto shall constitute a breach of this award, and that a penalty as by law provided shall be payable by any party or person in respect thereof.
-And the Court doth further order that this award shall take effect as hereinafter provided and shall continue in force until the 9th day of December 1961 and thereafter as provided by section 152 of the Industrial Conciliation and Arbitration Act 1954.
+And the Court doth further order that this award shall take effect as hereinafter provided and shall continue in force until the 18th day of December 1966 and thereafter as provided by section 152 of the Industrial Conciliation and Arbitration Act 1954.

-In witness whereof the seal of the Court of Arbitration hath hereto been affixed, and the Judge of the Court hath hereunto set his hand, this 9th day of June 1960.
+In witness whereof the seal of the Court of Arbitration hath hereto been affixed, and the Judge of the Court hath hereunto set his hand, this 18th day of June 1965.